 Yes.
-You may revoke your proxy or change your vote before the 2020 Annual Meeting by filing a revocation with the Corporate Secretary of Occidental, by granting a new proxy bearing a later date (which automatically revokes the earlier proxy) whether made via the Internet, by telephone or by mail, or by attending the 2020 Annual Meeting and voting in person.
+You may revoke your proxy or change your vote before the 2020 Annual Meeting by filing a revocation with the Corporate Secretary of Occidental, by granting a new proxy bearing a later date (which automatically revokes the earlier proxy) whether made via the Internet, by telephone or by mail, or by attending the 2020 Annual Meeting and voting online during the meeting.